A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Setup and Motivation

-I begin by introducing the notation used throughout the paper.
+I begin by introducing the notation for the simultaneous adoption setting used in the main results.
+Section \ref{sec:extensions} extends the approach to staggered adoption and introduces the additional notation required for that setting.
 Time is indexed by $t \in \{-S, \ldots, T\}$ where $S \geq 1$ (so that we have at least one pre-trend) and $T \geq 1$.
 Periods $\{-S, \ldots , 0\}$ are pre-treatment and $\{1, \ldots , T\}$ are post-treatment.
-For simplicity, I let $T=1$ throughout this paper, but I expect that this paper's approach will straightforwardly extend to settings where $T>1$.
-Treatment is binary and occurs at a common adoption date: units either begin treatment at $t=1$ or are never treated.
-Let $X_i \in \{0,1\}$ indicate whether unit $i$ belongs to the treated cohort (i.e.\ receives treatment starting at $t=1$).
+Treatment is binary: let $X_i \in \{0,1\}$ indicate whether unit $i$ belongs to the treated cohort (i.e.\ receives treatment starting at $t=1$).
 At the population level, I drop the unit subscript and let $X \in \{0,1\}$ denote the corresponding random variable.
 Treatment is an absorbing state, so treatment status at time $t$ is given by: $X_t \coloneqq X \cdot \mathbbm{1}[t \geq 1]$.

 Let $Y_{it}(x_{-S}, \ldots , x_{T})$ denote the potential outcome of unit $i$ at time $t$ under a given treatment path $(x_{-S}, \ldots ,x_{T})$.
+Throughout, I maintain that a unit's potential outcomes depend only on its own treatment path and not on the treatment assignments of other units.
 Since there is a single treated cohort and a common adoption date, I simplify the notation as follows: $Y_{it}(1)$ is the potential outcome of unit $i$ at time $t$ under the path where treatment begins at $t=1$, and $Y_{it}(0)$ is the potential outcome of unit $i$ at time $t$ under receiving no treatment.
+I impose the following sufficient condition for the framework developed in this paper: comparison units realize the fully untreated outcome in each period used in the analysis.
+That is, for units with $X_i=0$, $Y_{it}=Y_{it}(0)$.
+This rules out incorrect anticipation of treatment among comparison units, a possibility studied in \cite{gong2021}.
 At the population level, I drop the subscript $i$ to denote the random variables $(Y_{t}(0),Y_{t}(1))$ whose distributions are the population distribution across units.
-In the canonical setting with no anticipation, observed outcomes satisfy

-However, when anticipation is present, equation (\ref{eqn:obsoutcomes}) no longer holds.
-The expression in (\ref{eqn:obsoutcomes}) implies that for $t \in \{-S, \ldots , 0\}$, the observed outcome corresponds to the potential outcome at that period under the never treated path.
-However, if units anticipate a future treatment, the observed outcome in a pre-treatment period may no longer correspond to the fully untreated potential outcome.
-To make this more concrete, I introduce formal notation for anticipation effects.
-The population-level average anticipation effect at pre-treatment period $t \in \{-S, \ldots ,0\}$ is